PierreZ/goStatic/README.md

   -enable-basic-auth
         Enable basic auth.
 By default, password are randomly generated.
 Use --set-basic-auth to set it.
   -fallback string
-    	Default relative to be used when no file requested found.
-E.g. /index.html -password-length int
+        Default fallback file.
+Either absolute for a specific asset (/index.html), or relative to recursively resolve (index.html).
+  -password-length int
         Size of the randomized password (default 16) -path string